 Rochester, Minnesota, campus

-A direct line is available 24 hours a day, seven days a week to the Mayo Emergency Communications Center.
-The center can connect the referring physician to a Mayo emergency department staff physician, and can dispatch ground ambulance (Gold Cross), helicopter ambulance (Mayo One) or fixed wing air ambulance (Mayo Air) as needed.
+A direct line is available 24 hours a day, seven days a week to Mayo Clinic’s emergency communications.
+The center can connect the referring physician to a Mayo emergency department staff physician, and can dispatch Mayo Clinic ground ambulance, air ambulance helicopter or air ambulance airplane fixed wing air ambulance as needed.
 Specialized transport teams also can be requested.

 Mayo Clinic is one of the largest contributors to the education and training of physicians and allied health providers in the United States.
 Visit the Mayo Clinic College of Medicine website for information about all of Mayo Clinic's educational programs.